devco/Testes/readme.md

     assert($value === true, 'message');
     assertEquals($value, true, 'message');

-The former assertion is actuall more readable and even shorter than the latter.
+The former assertion is actually more readable and even shorter than the latter.

 Running Tests
 -------------